stephanedreyfus/Giants_Halflings/README.md

 - If the Knee is 10, house pays 5:1

 # How I made it and how to run it
 This app was started using [create-react-app][8].
 Stéphane Dreyfus wrote this React app in JSX for use on the web.
 I was inspired to write it while listening to *the 'C' Team*, and got some fundamentallly helpful starting pointers from my teachers at the [Rithm School][9].
+[TypeScript][10] was added in as I wanted to practice its use.

 ## To Run the App
 - Clone to your computer from GitHub